minexew/v6z80p/Alternative_Configs/Alessandro/Cycle_Exact_Spectrum Emulator/V6Z80+ V1.1/Z80p48K 1.0.0/README_1.0.0.txt

 6. ResiDOS
 ==========
-If, during the core startup, you have loaded the residos.tap file, please load it following the standard procedure (LOAD "", TAB key, eventually speedup the loading process using the 7MHz or the 14MHz modes).

-At the end of the tape loading, you'll se the ResiDOS installation screen; please press the "Enter" key.
-The 512KB additional external RAM should be recognised.
-Press the "Enter" key again.
-The machine should reboot in a second, showing the ResiDOS welcome screen.

-The system will check for a SD card.

 Please: be sure to use an SD card max 2GB in size and formatted with a FAT16 filesystem!
-If your SD card work in FLOS, it should work in ResiDOS too.

 - Quickstart
 ------------